Nokuthula-ops/IT-Technician-Career-Website-Portfolio/README.md

 # IT-Technician-Career-Website-Portfolio

 I need to work on my career portfolio.
 Include the projects I have done and the ones I am working on.
+The sooner i finished it, add it on a resume